KodYazanDruid/TwilightEternal/kubejs/external_content_disclaimer.md

 Repurposed Structures compat datapacks are not made by me, they are made by the telepathicgrunt.
-When Dungeons Arise loot tweak datapack is made by Aureljz
+When Dungeons Arise loot tweak datapack is made by Aureljz Supplementaries soft fluid compat is made by levv_73

 Tool Belt Retextured by Ranoddi
 Create Computers by EndRage